Lesterpaintstheworld/aider/website/examples/pong.md

 With this change, the ball's speed will increase by 10% in both the x and y directions each time it bounces off a paddle.

 > Applied edit to pong_game.py
-> Commit 693faf4 aider_nova: Increased ball speed by 10% in both x and y directions each time it bounces off a paddle.
+> Commit 693faf4 aider: Increased ball speed by 10% in both x and y directions each time it bounces off a paddle.

 </div>